Huddo121/huddo121.github.io/_posts/2016-04-10-on-the-art-of-well-crafted-tasks.markdown

 It's now common practice in software development circles to use issue tracking software to keep track of work being done.
 There are some full featured offerings available, such as Jira and Asana, as well as more humble tools available such as Trello, or GitHub Issues.
 However, something that perhaps isn't pointed out often enough is that there's a bit of an art to writing a good task.

-{% include captioned_gfycat_image.html gfycat="HappyAbleBobwhite" caption="'Bulk Load', 'Rules Based Filtering' and 'Ingestion Telemetry' sound more like search terms than actionable tasks" %}
+{% include captioned_gfycat_image.html gfycat="jared-board" caption="'Bulk Load', 'Rules Based Filtering' and 'Ingestion Telemetry' sound more like search terms than actionable tasks" %}

 We all know what it's like to be given a vague job to do, or to receive a poor bug report.
 The GitHub community felt this pain so acutely that there was a somewhat [large outcry for GitHub to provide solutions to the situation](https://github.com/dear-github/dear-github).
 It's both annoying and a productivity sink having to chase up details that should of been provided from the outset, and while there exist a large number of templates for bug reports, I haven't seen anywhere near as many resources for writing tasks for your colleagues.